agencyenterprise/react-native-health/docs/saveWater.md

 # Save Water

-Save a specified amount consumed water to Healthkit
+Add a specified amount of consumed water to Healthkit

 `saveWater` accepts an options object containing a numeric water value in liters.
 In the example below 200 ml of water are added to Healthkit.